Carowinds to be open year-round starting in 2023 - NewsBreak

 FORT MILL, S.C.
 (QUEEN CITY NEWS) — Carowinds is expanding to year-round operations beginning in 2023, the park announced Tuesday.

-Beginning January 1, 2023, Carowinds will be open on weekends in January, February and early March.‘Clear for takeoff’: Carowinds reveals new ‘Aeronautica Landing’ area
+Beginning January 1, 2023, Carowinds will be open on weekends in January, February and early March.

 Officials said the “winter operating days” will provide visitors with the opportunity to experience even more season events throughout the year.